TWUOnline/multi-access/pages/03.media/01.Overview/03._Graphics/image-block.md

 image_align: right
 ---

-### Graphics
-Engage your students with visuals.
+### Engage your students with visuals.
  By adding graphics to your course material you can increase understanding and create a more engaging experience for your students.

 [Learn more...](https://multi-access.twu.ca/media/graphics?classes=btn,mt-4,w-content,block)